Downtown Detroit, a charging desert, finally gets DC fast chargers

 As of today, according to PlugShare, there are only 16 locations in all of Michigan that provide CCS fast charging and 17 that provide CHAdeMO fast charging.
 There aren’t any fast chargers in Michigan’s upper peninsula, or even north of Grand Rapids, which is in the southern portion of the lower peninsula.

-As an executive who didn’t want to be named pointed out to Green Car Reports last year, there isn’t enough range in any of the cars the Big 2.5 (GM, Ford, or Chrysler) produce to be able to make it from the closest DC fast charger, in Grand Rapids, to Traverse City where the annual CAR Management Briefing Seminars are held each August.
+As an executive who didn’t want to be named pointed out to Green Car Reports last year, there wasn’t enough range in any of the cars the Big 2.5 (GM, Ford, or Chrysler) produce to be able to make a quick out-and-back trip from the closest DC fast charger, in Grand Rapids, to Traverse City where the annual CAR Management Briefing Seminars are held each August.
 The only way to do it smoothly is in a Tesla, as there's a Supercharger in Traverse City.

 The State of Michigan recognizes the issue, and issued an extensive report last year assessing future needs and best fast-charging locations.